jhudsl/Documentation_and_Usability/docs/11-documentation-maintenance.md

 Presumably you have some sort of process for version controlling your tool updates (we assume Github but could be other services).
 Ideally, your documentation should be version controlled similarly and, if appropriate, in the same place.
 The easier you make it on yourself to update your documentation, the more likely future you will be at updating it successfully!
+It's worth spending time thinking about your own development process and how you can make it easier on yourself and your team for longer-term better maintained documentation.

 ## Do not consider a tool fix done before its relevant documentation update is also completed